 Simplicity at its best.
 What more do you want in a holiday home at the beach?

 The glass door to the bedroom is very clever idea – again allowing for natural light to penetrate all areas of the small apartment.
-Voile curtains and white and grey furnishings in the bedroom give it a calm and relaxed feel.
+Voile curtains and white and grey furnishings in the bedroom give it a calm and relaxed feel, whilst also utilising things like a small bedside table to not make the room feel crowded and busy.

 Simple pieces of bespoke furniture add a touch of class and artiness.